Namane00426/Quote-API/README.md

 # Quote-API

-It's a small web app using Express.js web API to store and serve different quotes about computers, coding, and technology.
+It's a small web app using Express.js to store and serve different quotes about computers, coding, and technology.

 ## Table of Contents: